Choose local this Aussie Artisan Week

 In the lead-up to the week, Pepe Saya will be sharing the stories of other artisans on Instagram, and encourages all Australian artisans to get involved by sharing stories of their own products and how Australians can support our talented food producers.

 Aussie Artisan Week runs from August 17 to 23.
-During this week, Pepe Saya asks all Australians to shop locally and share their artisan-made purchases using the hashtag #AussieArtisanWeek.
-To find artisans you can support, head to Pepe Saya’s online listing.
+During the week, Pepe Saya asks all Australians to shop locally and share their artisan-made purchases using the hashtag #AussieArtisanWeek.
+To find artisans to support, head to Pepe Saya’s online listing.